ercumentkisa/vscode-ercu/README.md

 If you like to take notes in simple text files and all you need is just some colors, give it a try.

+Please note that the colors will change depending on your VSCode theme.

 ### Example
 <img src="images/example.png" width="50%">